Plumsail/documents-docs/source/user-guide/processes/examples/create-text-from-template-processes.rst

-Create text document from a template in Power Automate (Microsoft Flow) and Azure Logic Apps
+Create text document from a template in Microsoft Flow and Azure Logic Apps
 =========================================================================

-This article demonstrates how to generate text documents from a template with the help of the `Plumsail Documents <https://plumsail.com/documents/>`_ feature, which is called `Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_,  and `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.
+This article demonstrates how to generate text documents from a template with the help of the `Plumsail Documents <https://plumsail.com/documents/>`_ feature, which is called `Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_,  and `Microsoft Flow <https://flow.microsoft.com>`_.

 This approach is suitable for text files generation as well as for plain text generation.
 In this article, we will generate a simple text file with the list based on some data.
 This is how our ready file will look: